 Click on a question to be taken to it, or scroll down to browse:

-Name of the King is the first book of the planned trilogy, The War of the Black King.
-The trilogy follows the life of Ireen and those around her as she struggles to find her place in a rapidly evolving world.
+Name of the King is the first book of the planned trilogy, loosely named The War of the Black King.
+The trilogy follows the life of the chef Ireen and those around her as she struggles to find her place in a rapidly evolving world.

 Sometime in the future, although I am not sure when.
-The current goal is to have the first book, Name of the King, reading for querying by October 2020, in time for the World Fantasy Convention in Salt Lake City, Utah.
-You can follow the growth of the books on the Progress Bars to the right.
+I am currently revising Name of the King for querying.
+You can follow the growth of the books on the Progress Bar to the right.

 Name of the King completed its rough draft on December 21st, 2019 at 120,761 words.
-Editing has begun with help of an international writing group and several dedicated beta readers.
+Revising is being completed with help of an international writing group and several dedicated beta readers.
 The second and third books are having their outlines tidied and finished to match the revisions of Name of the King.
-Each book will be roughly 120,000-140,000 words.
+Each book will be roughly 120,000 words.

 I would certainly hope so!
 Name of the King‘s intended audience (besides myself) are playful adults who are looking for a serious story in a more lighthearted world.
 Name of the King is a political intrigue filled with talking mythological creatures that walk down the street just like you and I. If you love diving into a world sculpted with care, and struggling side-by-side relatable characters through adventures that make your blood boil and your heart sing, then Name of the King may be for you.